ananth0012345/POPL-Project-Group-11-/README.md

 RC4 Implementation:
 RC4 cryptographic algorithm implemented in both Rust and C.
 Performance Measurement and Analysis:
-Using Vtune for analyzing the performance of both C and Rust code.
+Using Vtune for analyzing the performance of both C and #### Rust Code.

 ### Architecture:
 Dual Implementation: